tahahasanmasood/AdvSpoofGuard/README.md

 ```

 ## Acknowledgments
 Our OT-CycleGAN code is inspired by [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
-All credit goes to the authors of [CycleGAN](https://arxiv.org/abs/1703.10593), Jun-Yan Zhu, Taesung Park, Phillip Isola, and Alexei A. Efros.
+Thanks to the authors of [CycleGAN](https://arxiv.org/abs/1703.10593) for sharing their code.